Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: Liouville-type theorem for perfectly non-reciprocal systems

-In the above proof, note how we have only used the property that the derivative of the right-hand side of the dynamical system Eq.~\eqref{SIeq:XY-model} is anti-symmetric.
-This suggests that the Liouville-type theorem
+In the above proof, note how we have only used the property that the derivative of the right-hand side of the dynamical system Eq.~\eqref{SIeq: XY-model} is anti-symmetric.
+This suggests that the Liouville-type theorem holds more generally.
+For example, the Heisenberg spin $\bm S_i=(S_i^x,S_i^y,S_i^z)$ (with $|\bm S_i|^2=1$) systems that is described by the Landau-Lifshitz equation \cite{Aharoni1996},